-Drone laws can be unclear to new pilots and even some prepared pilots.
-So, lets have a look at the drone laws from Canada.
+Drone laws can be unclear to new pilots and even some prepared pilots so lets have a look at the Canadian drone laws.
 This article intends to aid all drone pilots, beginner or experienced, fly risk-free and keep safe.

 New drone laws are coming to Canada from the 1st of June.
 The following laws are not the current laws but are going to be relevant from the 1st of June so read on if you want to know the newest laws on drones in Canada.

 Legal requirements when flying

 – If you haven’t flown a drone before I recommend taking a look at, Part IX – Remotely Piloted Aircraft Systems.
 It contains rules and regulations that need to be followed when piloting a drone

 – Drone pilots must carry a valid drone pilot certificate and only fly drones that are marked and registered